AndreBrinkop/Udagram-Image-Filtering-Application/README.md

 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.

-The project is split into two parts:
+The project is split into multiple parts:
 1. Frontend - Angular web application built with Ionic Framework
-2. Backend RESTful API - Node-Express application
+2. Backend RESTful API - Node-Express application split into two microservices
+3. Reverse Proxy - API Gateway build with Nginx to delegate traffic towards the backend

 ## Getting Started
 > _tip_: it's recommended that you start with getting the backend API running since the frontend web application depends on the API.